GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The most important part of writing a program is designing the data structures.
+The most important thing is to be able to think what you want, not to say what you want.

-~ Dan Bricklin
+~ Paul Graham (programmer)
 <pre>

 </pre>